boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/image.md

 ![URL](/static/assets/visualizing-data/visualization-widgets/images/image/parameter.png)

-The image widget rendered like below
+The image widget is rendered as shown below.

 ![URL](/static/assets/visualizing-data/visualization-widgets/images/image/image.png)

 ### Parameterized URL

-Parameterized URL option allows the user to pick an image from the data source field to the image widget.
+This option allows the user to select an image from the data source field for the image widget.

-Through the column section in the assigned data, we can add N number of fields.
+You can add multiple fields through the column section in the assigned data.
 The fields can be represented using the `{N-1}` parameter, starting from `{0}`.

-In this example, we have two fields in a column section shown in the following illustration.
+In this example, there are two fields in a column section shown in the illustration.

 ![Parameterized URL](/static/assets/visualizing-data/visualization-widgets/images/image/parameterized-url.png)

 ![Parameterized URL Default](/static/assets/visualizing-data/visualization-widgets/images/image/bind-to-check-placeholder-default.png)

- we can refer `Teams image` field filed with `{0}` parameter and `Players Image` field filed with `{1}` parameter.
+ You can refer to the `Teams image` field filled with `{0}` parameter and the `Players Image` field filled with `{1}` parameter.

 ![Placeholder](/static/assets/visualizing-data/visualization-widgets/images/image/bind-to-check-placeholder.png)

-Using parameter `{1}` in the Parameterized URL pattern, we get the 1st value of `Players Image` field data as source for image widget.
+By using the parameter `{1}` in the Parameterized URL pattern, you get the 1st value of the `Players Image` field data as the source for the image widget.

 ![placeholder](/static/assets/visualizing-data/visualization-widgets/images/image/placeholder.png)